bairdapa/2cool4skooldemo/README.md

 # 2cool4skool

-The new repository for Xander and Odyssey's CS340 Databases project.
+This repository is a home for anyone to browse the code that was used to host 2cool4skool.

+Created by Alexander Baird-Appleton and Odyssey Wilson.

+Unliscened.